siddhi0138/Cyber-Snakes-Ladder/README.md

-Got it — you want your **Cyber Snakes & Ladders README** written in the **exact same style, formatting, structure, and flow** as your **Cyber Chess README** above.

-Same headings, same emojis, same table style, same screenshot section, same layout, same spacing — a **1:1 style match**, but with your Snakes & Ladders game content.

-Here it is — **perfectly recreated in that format** and fully ready for GitHub.

----

 # 🐍 **Cyber Snakes & Ladders – Learn Cybersecurity Through a Classic Game**

 A gamified learning experience where **each snake represents a real cybersecurity exploit** and **each ladder represents a security defense**.